Mistakes People Make When Hiring a Personal Injury Lawyer

 Hiring a lawyer with hidden fees

-The cost of an attorney should be upfront and easy to understand.
+The cost of a lawyer should be upfront and easy to understand.
 Any firm or lawyer that tries to hide their fees does not have your best interests at heart.
 The last thing you need to be thinking about after suffering a severe injury is surprise expenses.
 Make sure the lawyer you retain is forthcoming about how their fees are structured.

 Paying too little or too much